McMinnville Tool Library

 helpFrequently Asked Questions

-The McMinnville Tool Library is located at 1040 NE Alpine Ave, McMinnville, OR 97128.
+The McMinnville Tool Library is a tool lending library located at 1040 NE Alpine Ave, McMinnville, OR 97128, which provides access to various tools needed for projects without the cost of ownership.

-The McMinnville Tool Library is open Tuesday from 5:30pm-7pm and Saturday from 9am-12pm.
+The McMinnville Tool Library is open on Tuesdays from 5:30pm to 7pm and on Saturdays from 9am to 12pm.

-The McMinnville Tool Library offers a variety of tools including power tools, woodworking tools, gardening tools, and automotive tools.
+The McMinnville Tool Library offers a range of tools including power tools, woodworking tools, gardening tools, and automotive tools.

-help_outlineHow can I contact the McMinnville Tool Library?
+help_outlineCan I donate tools to the McMinnville Tool Library?

 Tools are borrowed.
 These you own.